elunna/nerfhack-changelog/README.md

 * all vortices (v) resist shock damage
 * vampire shapeshifting has been disabled for all vampires except Vlad; this includes vampshifting or the player polymorphed into a vampire as well.
 * vampire mages can see invisible
+* vampires (any V) are not afraid of cracked or Molochian altars.
 * all werefoo in animal form get infravision
 * wargs have a thick hide.
 * weak spellcasters get an extra, weak weapon attack.